sergeyprokhorenko/Base64UUID/README.md

 This specification defines the Base64UUID encoding, a compact, sortable, and URL-safe text representation of UUIDs using a 64-character ASCII alphabet.
 The encoding is designed specifically for UUID representation rather than general-purpose data encoding.

-Base64UUID encoding is recommended for general use, while the standard 36-character hexadecimal format should be used when compatibility is required, and base32hex encoding is recommended for dictation or manual entry of UUIDs.
+Base64UUID encoding is recommended for general use, while the standard 36-character hexadecimal format should be used when compatibility is required, and base32hex encoding is recommended for dictation of UUIDs.

 ## 1. Introduction